laminas/laminas-config-aggregator/docs/book/config-processors.md

-If the processor is a class name, the aggregator automatically instantiates it before invoking it; as such, any class name you use as a config provider **must** also define `__invoke()`, and that method **must** return an array and **may** consume the merged configuration as a parameter.
+If the processor is a class name, the aggregator automatically instantiates it before invoking it; as such, any class name you use as a config provider **must** also define `__invoke()`, and that method **must** return an array and **may** consume either the list of providers (pre-processors) or merged configuration (post-processors) as a parameter.

+## Pre-processor examples

+Pre-processors can be used to modify the list of providers prior to their configuration being retrieved.
+This could be used to provide a list of providers for use in development, or to allow providers to have their own dependencies as just a couple of examples.

+## Post-processor examples

-Post processors can be used to mimic tools such as the [Symfony configuration parameter system](https://symfony.com/doc/current/service_container/parameters.html).
+Post-processors can be used to mimic tools such as the [Symfony configuration parameter system](https://symfony.com/doc/current/service_container/parameters.html).
 As an example, you can specify a config processor which consumes the merged configuration and resolves templated parameters to other parameters within your configuration.

-## Post processor examples

 ### Symfony ParameterBag Post Processor